particle-iot/docs/src/content/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-workbench.md

 ![Screen_Shot_2021-01-11_at_1.56.51_PM.png](/assets/images/support/Screen_Shot_2021-01-11_at_1.56.51_PM.png)

 Re-run any commands that have resulted in errors and collect them into your report.
-2. Collect an Environment Report by going to the Workbench Command Palette (⇧⌃P (Windows, Linux) or ⇧⌘P (macOS)) and select `Particle: Audit Environment`. **IMPORTANT: take care to sanitize this document and remove any sensitive information before submitting it along with your support request.**
+2. Collect an Environment Report by going to the Workbench Command Palette (⇧⌃P (Windows, Linux) or ⇧⌘P (Mac OS)) and select `Particle: Audit Environment`. **IMPORTANT: take care to sanitize this document and remove any sensitive information before submitting it along with your support request.**
 3. Navigate to the Particle Community's Workbench Topic ([link](https://community.particle.io/c/DT/particle-workbench/43)) and create a support request via a forum post, taking care to further specify:
    * Operating System
    * CPU Architecture (32/64 bit?
 ARM?)